H3rmt/hyprshell/README.md

 - `HYPRSHELL_NO_USE_PLUGIN`: Disable the use of the hyprland plugin to capture switch mode events.
 - `HYPRSHELL_EXPERIMENTAL`: Enables experimental features (grep through the source code for `"HYPRSHELL_EXPERIMENTAL"` to see them)
 - `HYPRSHELL_RUN_ACTIONS_IN_DEBUG`: Run actions from launcher plugin in debug mode

-### Feature Flags

-- default: `["json5_config", "generate_config_command", "launcher_calc", "debug_command"]`
-- generate_config_command: Adds the `hyprshell config generate` command to interactively generate a config file.
-- json5_config: Adds support for a toml config file.
-- launcher_calc: Adds support for the calc plugin in the launcher.
-- debug_command: Adds the `hyprshell debug` command to debug icons, desktop files, etc.
-- ci_config_check: (used for ci tests) Adds a command to check if the loaded config is equal to the default config or the full config.
-Also diables loading of configs without all values.